exaloop/codon/docs/sphinx/primer.rst

 Type extensions
 ~~~~~~~~~~~~~~~

 Suppose you have a class that lacks a method or an operator that might be really useful.

-Codon provides an ``@extend`` annotation that allows you to add and modify methods of various types at compile time, including built-in types like ``int`` or ``str``.
-This allows much of the functionality of built-in types to be implemented in Codon as type extensions in the standard library.
+Codon provides an ``@extend`` annotation that allows programmers to add and modify
+methods of various types at compile time, including built-in types like ``int`` or ``str``.
+This actually allows much of the functionality of built-in types to be implemented in
+Codon as type extensions in the standard library.

 .. code:: python